 © 2016 – Routledge

-An important read for all those studying and researching intellectual disability, this book will be an essential resource in sociology, social work, nursing and education in particular.
+An important read for all those studying and researching intellectual or learning disability, this book will be an essential resource in sociology, philosophy, criminology (law), social work, education and nursing in particular.